CloudSlang/docs/tutorial/05_lesson.rst

     run --f <folder path>/tutorials/hiring/new_hire.sl --cp <folder path>/tutorials --i address=john.doe@somecompany.com

-When the check_availability operation returns a result of ``SUCCESS`` the flow continues with the next task and prints out the availability message.
+When the check_availability operation returns a result of ``SUCCESS`` the flow continues with the next step and prints out the availability message.
 However, when the check_availability operation returns a result of ``FAILURE`` the flow ends immediately with a result of ``FAILURE``.
 This is the default navigation behavior.